hoanglongplanner/blog/src/20231009-unitystyleguide-v4/hoanglongplanner - Unity Engine Style Guide V4.md

 # Constants

-In not unorganize way or you do not know how the structure is, it is highly recommended to stick with these 2 following:
+In a not unorganize way or you do not know how the structure is, it is highly recommended to stick with these 2 following:

+ALL CAPS WITH UNDERSCORE

 ```c#
 // default: 0
 public static readonly int K_ENEMY_NUMBER = 0;
 ```

+CamelCase Style

 ```c#
 // default: 0